When to visit the vet?

 Causes

-Other causes may include environmental factors and changes in the gut flora.
-An unbalanced diet or a sudden switch to a gluten-rich food could also play a role by exceeding the immune system’s tolerance threshold and triggering a reaction.
+Other causes may include environmental factors and changes in the intestinal flora / gut microbiota.
+An unbalanced diet or a sudden switch to a gluten-rich food may also play a role by exceeding the immune system’s tolerance threshold and triggering a reaction.

 Symptoms